-Table 50.
+Table 58.
 Miscellaneous Settings details

 Option Description System Time Enables you to set the time on the system.
 System Date Enables you to set the date on the system.
 Time Zone Enables you to select required Time Zone.
 Daylight Savings Time Enables or disables Daylight Savings Time.
 This option is set to Disabled by default.
 Asset Tag Specifies the asset tag and enables you to modify it for security and tracking purposes.
+Keyboard NumLock Enables you to set whether the system boots with the NumLock enabled or disabled.
+This option is set to On by default.